-Student clinical and educational hours should be aligned with the educational contact hours used to determine the amount of credit that is assigned to each course, clerkship or rotation in the MD curriculum.
-Clinical and educational hours do not include non-scheduled contact with educators and patients, such as reading, studying, academic enrichment opportunities (e.g., service learning events, participating in extra-curricular research opportunities) and preparation for assessments; however, the Curriculum Committee must continually monitor the protection of time students use to conduct independent and self-directed learning (see MD Degree Curriculum Committee Guideline for the Protection of Independent and Self-Directed Study).
-As existing learning activities are modified or new learning activities are created, the curriculum committee must monitor whether students have sufficient time to engage in self-directed learning activities and whether changes in course/clerkship credit hour assignment are required.
+Curriculum Committee must continually monitor the protection of time students use to conduct independent and self-directed learning.
+As existing learning activities are modified and/or new learning activities are created, the curriculum committee must monitor whether students have sufficient time to engage in self-directed learning activities and whether changes in course/clerkship credit hour assignment are required.